BettinaMueller11/TextClassificationCNN/README.md

 news.
 Specifically, the text classification task is performed using a combination of feature extraction via word embeddings and convolutional neural networks (CNN)

-## File structure
+## Data sources and structure of the source file
 - copy the data source file and the word embedding file into the folder data/:
     Source of Fake News Dataset:
     https://www.kaggle.com/datasets/ruchi798/source-based-news-classification
     Source of Embedding File:
     https://nlp.stanford.edu/projects/glove/
-- src/train.py includes data preparation, training of the CNN, and evaluation metrics
+- src/train.py includes data preparation, data pre-processing of text data, preparation of word embedding matrix, training of the CNN, and evaluation metrics

 # python-template